-KPMG LLP billed the Company an aggregate of [\$1,262,085] for all other services rendered during Fiscal 2000.
-The additional services provided included (i) advice related to state, local and international tax strategies and the preparation of tax returns; (ii) financial statement review in connection with the Company's secondary offering of common stock on Form S-3; (iii) audits of employee benefit plans; (iv) accounting due diligence and tax advice in connection with actual and prospective acquisitions; and (v) litigation support in connection with the Company's successful arbitrations against the former shareholders of Hoke, Inc.
+KPMG LLP billed the Company an aggregate of \$752,724 for all other services rendered during Fiscal 2001.
+The additional services provided included (i) advice related to state, local and international tax strategies and the preparation of tax returns; (ii) financial statement review in connection with the Company's secondary offering of Common Stock on Form S-3; (iii) audits of employee benefit plans; (iv) accounting due diligence and tax advice in connection with actual and prospective acquisitions; and (v) transfer pricing studies.